 - 1. Clinician/Treater: There is a need for further integration of HIV testing and linkage to care in rural and medically underserved areas.
-Particular focus needs to be on community health centers and FQHCs to increase testing and integrate this clinical activity into their ongoing practice and infrastructure. - 2.
+Focus needs to be on community health centers and FQHCs to increase testing and integrate this clinical activity into their ongoing practice and infrastructure. - 2.
 Primary Care Team: Continued training is needed for skill development for appropriate and timely assessment of all patients at risk and integration of routine HIV testing into sustainable policies and protocols. - 3.
 Clinical Decision Support: Continued need for availability of consultation from the MAAETC on the development of usable models for integration of HIV testing into primary care and other clinical settings through distance based and on-site coaching, mentoring, and consultation. - 4.
-Geographic Targeting: The MAAETC region is facing significant issues with addictions in rural and other medically underserved areas where there are less experienced providers and where HIV testing has been limited and uneven.
-Furthermore, injection drug use and opioid addiction is epidemic in rural Pennsylvania requiring intensive intervention to prevent outbreaks of HIV and hepatitis among networks of syringe sharing drug users.
+Geographic Targeting: The MAAETC region is facing significant issues with addictions in rural and other medically underserved areas where there are fewer experienced providers and where HIV testing has been limited and uneven.
+Furthermore, injection drug use and opioid addiction is epidemic in rural Pennsylvania requiring intensive intervention to prevent outbreaks of HIV and hepatitis among networks of syringe sharing drug users. - 5.
+Stigma: Continued efforts are needed to provide interactive and case-based education with health professionals and other providers to reduce stigma associated with HIV, hepatitis, substance use, and mental illness in both rural and urban areas within the region. - 6.
+Behavioral Integration: Continued educational and consultative intervention needs to continue to provide health professionals with access to substance use and mental health clinical and community interventions to prevent increases in HIV, hepatitis, and STI rates.
+Increasing psychiatrists, psychiatric nurse clinical specialists, and psychiatric nurse practitioners to the prevention treatment team are needed.
+Work with health profession schools will be a target for the MAAETC.